General information on hunting;

 The hunting areas in ethiopia are spread out over a large portion of the country.
 Although there are many different species found in Ethiopia, we categorize them separately as Highland and Lowland species.

 The Highland species include the mountain species such as: Mountain Nyala, Menelick’s Bushbuck, Giant Forest Hog, Leopard, and Colobus Monkey.
-Arsi ,Bale and Harar chain mountains are the area for Mountain Nyala and Meneliks bushbuck.
+Arsi ,bale are the area for Mountain Nyala and Meneliks bushbuck.

 Lowland species encompasses all other species like Salt's Dik-dik Sommerings